-Handwriting practice is extremely valuable for multiple reasons, yet many students are resistive to doing it.
+Handwriting practice is valuable for multiple reasons, yet many students are resistive to doing it.
 Check out these valuable tips and tricks to help your child make the most of their handwriting practice.

 Handwriting strengthens fine motor and cognitive skills and builds self-confidence and self-esteem.
 When students have difficulty with handwriting, more often than not, they have to focus on how to form their letters and make their writing legible rather than the content of their writing.
 This can make the writing process slow, laborious, and frustrating.